BeeHiveCyberSecurity/BeeHive-Cogs/README.md

 ```[p]load (cogname)```

 # About these cogs
-- [virustotal](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/virustotal) - Utilize the VirusTotal API and a (free) VirusTotal account to analyze files for malware and get back multiple vendor verdicts at once.
-Very useful in communities where people are naturally irresponsible and will run nearly anything sent to them without a second thought.
+- [virustotal](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/virustotal) - Utilize the VirusTotal API and a (free) VirusTotal API Key to analyze files and URLs for malicious content and get back multiple vendor verdicts at once.
-- [malcore](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/malcore) - Utilize the Malcore API and a Malcore account to perform deep file analysis via Discord utilizing one of the fastest reverse engineering platforms available.
+- [malcore](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/malcore) - Utilize the Malcore API and a (free) Malcore account to perform deep file analysis via Discord, utilizing one of the fastest reverse engineering platforms available.
 Learn more about the platform, and sign up for Malcore [here](<https://go.beehive.systems/malcore>)
+- [urlscan](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/urlscan) - Utilize the URLScan.io API and a (free) URLScan API Key to analyze URL's for safety and/or security.
-- [antiphishing](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/antiphishing) - Help detect and remove malicious website links sent in your Discord server.
-By default comes configured to notify, but can kick, ban, and more to protect on your behalf.
-Takes advantage of our curated threat intelligence to update known malicious links every 10 minutes from our blocklist.
+- [antiphishing](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/antiphishing) - Passively detect and remove malicious website links sent in your server's chats.